serhioms/ExprInt/README.md

 # Expression interpretator

 Evaluate expressions with Number, Boolean and Sets algebra with String and Bit operations.
-Operational order controlled by brackets ().

 ### What is special?